ErpNetDocs/tech/advanced/track-changes.md

 Track Changes is a system in @@name, which can be used to track the changes in any data table.

-## Effects And Storage

-The system stores information based on the tracking level.
-The following topics summarizes the stored data and other considerations and remarks:

 ## Tracking Levels